 As mentioned before, the world of advertising turned its attention to the nursing field during both world wars.
 A series of LIFE Magazine covers in 1942 featured wartime nurses as their cover stars, while propaganda posters encouraged nurses to join the army for a free education using patriotic themes, as well as equating the nurse to a religious savior, similar to the representations of Saints Comas and Damien.

 Since hospitals are such an important part of a functioning society, efficient and unique designs particularly stand out as masterful achievements of architecture.
-Most notably, Le Corbusier’s Venice hospital, built from 1964-1965, sought to link the patient to the city.
-The hospital’s design fits into its Venetian surroundings, effectively rationalizing the winding streets of the city.
-Hospital units are organized in fours around a central square, and individual rooms contain adjustable skylights.
-Cleverly, the design of the hospital leaves it open for expansions as needed.
+Most notably, Le Corbusier’s unrealized Venice hospital, planned from 1964-1965, sought to link the patient to the city.
+The hospital’s architecture sought to fit into its Venetian surroundings, effectively rationalizing the winding streets of the city.
+Hospital units were designed to be organized in fours around a central square, and individual rooms were designed to contain adjustable skylights.
+Cleverly, the design of the unrealized hospital left itself open for expansions as needed.